 Marriage as a Social Institution : Summary and Exercises

 Marriage as a Social Institution By -- Stephen L. Nock A. Essay in Points :-- 1.
-Marriage as a Social Institution Marriage should not only a union of a man and a woman living together.
+Marriage as a Social Institution Marriage is not only a union of a man and a woman living together.
 It is more than a personal relationship.
+Besides being a personal relationship (of a man and a woman) marriage is also a relationship which is defined by legal, moral, and conventional assumptions.
 Before starting to live together, they enter into marriage.
-Marriage is an institution because it is governed by legal, cultural, social norms.
+Marriage is an institution, because it is governed by legal, cultural, social norms.
 The married couples can't break the boundaries of such norms.
 All such legalities, cultural and social norms give the 'marriage- institution' a structure and provide it a stability.
 This point makes marriage different from other types of relationships, particularly from cohabitation.
 2. Marriage and Cohabitation Marriage is not the only way that men and women live together.
 There are many other alternative ways to do so.
-One of them is cohabitation (or, living together).
-There are several differences between the two.
-Marriage is an institution, and it is socially, culturally and legally patter...
+One of them is cohabitation...